How to Avoid Acquaintance Rape

 - Avoid situations or locations that keep you isolated from others.

-- Stay away from men who are overly critical or belittling of women.
+- Stay away from others who are overly critical or belittling of others.